DOT THEOry

 My personal interest and motivation to develop this project began as a simple computational question:

-Modern medicine already recognises correlates, comorbidities, statistical risk factors and epidemiology as familiar territory to good healthcare.
-However, these are, currently, typically organised around diagnostic categories rather than behavioural and experiential clusters that precede diagnosis.
+Modern medicine already recognises correlates, comorbidities, statistical risk factors, and epidemiology as familiar territory to good healthcare.
+However, outside of an interacting physician and their support, these are, currently, typically organised around diagnostic categories, rather than behavioural and experiential clusters that precede diagnosis.

 Dot Theory proposes a functional computational reorganisation:

 This is not quantum mysticism or panpsychism.
-It is structured pattern recognition under explicit contextual modelling to predict healthcare outcomes.
-This website presents a framework that describes this scientifically.
+It is structured pattern recognition and logical organisation under explicit contextual modelling, for predicting healthcare outcomes at patient request.
+This website presents pledges to be a framework that describes this scientifically, with precisely defined boundaries and specific guardrails to provide confidence.

 If:

-3. and contextual metadata is included in evaluation,
+and contextual metadata is included in the evaluation,

-Predictive healthcare can improve relative to systems that rely only on diagnostic clusters.
+Predictive healthcare can be improved over systems that rely solely on diagnostic clusters.

 The emphasis is on behavioural archetypes rather than personal identity.
 This allows predictive modelling without exposing individual private files.